 Most dogs experience a little diarrhea at some point in their lives, but some cases can be more severe than others.
-Diarrhea can be caused by dozens of different conditions, including parasites, infections, dietary indiscretion, or even cancer.
+Diarrhea in dogs can be caused by dozens of different conditions, including parasites, infections, dietary indiscretion, or even cancer.
 Most cases of diarrhea resolve on their own in 24-48 hours.
 If your dog’s diarrhea is persistent, profuse, or bloody, then you should see a veterinarian right away.
 Your vet may ask you to bring along a sample of the diarrhea, which can be used to test for parasites and some other illnesses if necessary.
 Once the underlying cause of your dog’s diarrhea is diagnosed, your vet will be able to prescribe appropriate treatment to help clear up the diarrhea and get your dog feeling his best again.
-For more advice find out how to help a dog with diarrhea.
+For more advice, find out how to help a dog with diarrhea.

 3. Loss of appetite

 4. Accidents in the house

 It’s normal for a new puppy to have a few accidents in the house during the potty training process.
 But if a previously well-trained adult suddenly starts urinating or defecating in the house, this is often a sign of a medical problem such as a urinary tract infection, bladder stones, or other underlying illness.
 Accidents in the house may also be accompanied by other symptoms, such as straining to urinate or blood in the urine.
 It is particularly important to monitor your pet for signs of urinary blockage, such as straining to urinate without producing any urine, abdominal pain, and lethargy.
 If your pet is having urinary symptoms, see your vet right away.
 Your vet will likely ask you to bring in a sample of your pet’s urine, which will be evaluated for bacteria, crystals, and other signs of urinary tract disease.

 5. Itching, scratching, and licking